-We offer multiple ways for you to receive your printed muslin fabric; these options are presented to you in our simple-to-use, intuitive online design tool.
-After we have permanently bonded your print on muslin fabric, we can either send it to you "As is" with a white border around the edges; exactly as it comes from the printer.
-If you would prefer, we can "Cut on the Line" your personalised muslin fabric; one of our experts will cut all the white edging from the fabric, leaving only the part with your print.
+We offer multiple ways for you to receive your custom muslin fabric; these options are presented to you in our simple-to-use, intuitive online design tool.
+After we have bonded your print on muslin fabric, we can either send it to you "As is" with a white border around the edges; exactly as it comes from the printer.
+If you would prefer, we can "Cut on the Line" after printing on muslin fabric; one of our experts will cut all the white edging from the fabric, leaving only the part with your print.

 Another option is to have your custom printed muslin fabric UK hemmed.
 One of our experienced seamstresses will stitch the hem around the entirety of your personalised muslin fabric.
 This will be done here in our UK studio, which is based in London.
 You will have the choice of a black or white thread which will make be used to make an overlocked hem, which is stitched completely over the edge of the material.
 Please make sure that you account for hemming when providing your measurements.